-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 While users can submit and bookmark different types of content, We Heart It is heavily visual.

-The site is nice to look at, easy to use, and inspirational – especially for anyone who loves great imagery.
+The app is nice to look at, easy to use, and inspirational – especially for anyone who loves great imagery.

 14. Scoop.It